hajimism/Nextwind-Prototyping-Boilerplate/README.md

 ```

+The template which would be generated is [here](https://github.com/HajimexxxNakagawa/Nextwind-Prototyping-Boilerplate/blob/main/.scaffdog/model.md).
+You can customize this file.

 **Create a new component related to model**

 When you create a new component related to model, use this command at first.